z00mm00z/Rocket-Motor-Test-Stand/README.md

 # Introduction:
-I built this as a pilot project to get some experience before I attempt to build a more complex project of this type in the future.
+I built this project to get some experience actually completing a project for once.
 This repo should serve as a resource for people looking to build a motor test stand similar to this, as I found that this topic wasn't covered much online in detail.

 # How it works:
 The system does 3 main things: